-Some women when they get closer to labor, they come down with flu like symptoms.
-This is one of the body’s way to tell you that you are closer to your impending birth.
+Some women, when they get closer to labor, come down with flu-like symptoms.
+This is one of the body’s ways to tell you that you are closer to your impending birth.

-Loose stool or diarrhea is an unfortunate side effect of early labor caused by release of hormone called prostaglandins.
+Loose stool or diarrhea is an unfortunate side effect of early labor caused by the release of hormones called prostaglandins.

-It is body’s way of emptying bowel in order for uterus to contract efficiently in preparation of labor.
+It is the body’s way of emptying the bowel in order for the uterus to contract efficiently in preparation for labor.

 9. Bloody show

-But as you get closer to your active labor, you may start seeing reddish-brown vaginal discharge also know as bloody show.
+But as you get closer to your active labor, you may start seeing reddish-brown vaginal discharge, also known as bloody show.
 It usually occurs when you lose your mucus plug.

-But as your cervix thin out as you approach your impending birth, you start seeing mucus plug coming out and later bloody show.
+But as your cervix thins out as you approach your impending birth, you start seeing mucus plug coming out and later bloody show.

 10. Cervix Dilation